Massively Parallel Genome Sequencing Analysis

 Samples are analyzed and processed in the Biopolymers Lab, however, consultation regarding biological interpretation is accomplished at the KI Bioinformatics Facility.
 The Biopolymers Facility is responsible for generating the flow-cell .tif images and base calling.
 Alignment of the sequences to a reference genome and subsequent biological interpretation requires massive computing hardware and special expertise and is accomplished by Charles Whittaker in KI Bioinformatics.

-For ABI support or pre-run consultation, please contact:
+For BI support or pre-run consultation, please contact:

 Dr. Charles Whittaker Ph.D.

-Please submit sample libraries in eppendorf tubes (frozen).
+Please submit sample libraries in eppendorf tubes (frozen) along with a Solexa Request Form.

 The first base called will be the first base after the adapter sequence i.e. the first base of your template, from a 5’ to 3’ direction.